blueminder/nullDCNetplayLauncher/README.md

 **(OPTIONAL, BUT RECOMMENDED)** [Radmin VPN](https://www.radmin-vpn.com/)

-This Netplay method works for any local LAN or virtual LAN setup like Radmin VPN, ZeroTier, or Hamachi.
+This netplay method works for any local LAN or virtual LAN setup like Radmin VPN, ZeroTier, or Hamachi.
 Radmin VPN is the de facto service used on FGC Arcadia.
 Be sure to have this installed and running before asking for matches on the Discord.
 You will either need to create or join a network with others also using NullDC prior to playing.

 The rest of the instructions assume that Radmin is installed, but this should work the same way with any network configuration so long as you have the right host IP, ports, and your firewall isn't blocking the relevant ports.